EricFillion/happy-transformer/README.md

 *Determine the likelihood that sentence B follows sentence A.*

-**HappyBERT** has a method called "is_next_sentence" which is used for next sentence prediction tasks.
+**HappyBERT** has a method called "predict_next_sentence" which is used for next sentence prediction tasks.
 The method takes the following arguments:

-    1. sentence_a: A sentence in a body of text
+    1. sentence_a: A **single** sentence in a body of text
-    2. sentence_b: A sentence that may or may not follow sentence sentence_a
+    2. sentence_b: A **single** sentence that may or may not follow sentence sentence_a

-This likelihood that sentence_b follows sentenced_a is returned as a tuple where the first element is True or False indicating if it is true that sentence B follows sentence A. The second element of the tuple is the softmax for the prediction which indicates the prediction's confidence.
+This likelihood that sentence_b follows sentenced_a is returned as a boolean value that is either True or False indicating if it is true that sentence B follows sentence A.

-###### Example 1 :
+###### Example 1:
 ```sh
 from happytransformer import HappyBERT
 #--------------------------------------#